 The heating process produces numerous waste products that need to be separated from the crystal meth.
 One example is phosphorus, which can be quite toxic.

 The waste products are never fully removed, however.
-Many potentially dangerous corrosive substances may still remain in the product.
+Many potentially dangerous corrosive substances may remain in the product.
 These substances are responsible for much of the physical and mental damage that occurs with crystal meth use.

 A quicker form of making meth (the “shake and bake” method) combines the ingredients in a container.